 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Blueprint: Content Distribution Phase – Summary
+WordPress Traffic System: Automated Content Sharing Phase – Summary

-Once you have your WordPress site and plugins configured and set up, all you then need to do is publish content regularly to drive more traffic organically.
+Once you have your site and plugins configured and set up, all you have to do then is publish content regularly to automatically attract traffic.

-We have created a complete email course aimed at helping you come up with unlimited content ideas for your website:
+We have created a complete email training series aimed at helping you come up with endless content for posting to your website or blog:

-Once you have expertly configured your WordPress site, the next step is to optimize as much of the process as can be improved.
-This step is addressed in the next article in our series.
+Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
+This step is covered in the next article in our series.

-Did you enjoy this tutorial?
-If so, please consider sharing this article with others who could benefit from learning about WordPress using the social links below.
+Did you enjoy this article?
+Feel free to share this tutorial with other WordPress users using the social links below.